ngmaclaren/spatialEWS/README.md

 ## Manuscript figures

-Note that for copyright purposes we are not making all networks available in this repository. ---the networks can be downloaded from their original sources or by contacting me.
+For copyright purposes, we are not making all networks available in this repository.
+The networks can be downloaded from their original sources or by contacting me.
 EWS data for making figures etc. is in `./data/EWS-data.RData`.
-This `.RData` file contains the computed early warning signals from each simulation.
-The files to produce raw version of manuscript figures 1, 2, 4, 5, and S1 are provided:
+This `.RData` file contains the EWSs computed from each simulation.
+The files to produce a raw version of manuscript figures 1, 2, 4, 5, and S1 are provided:
 - Figure 1: `example-method.R`
 - Figure 2: `tauplot.R`
 - Figure 4: `example-drug.R`